+The first Young Republican club was established in 1856 in support of the newly formed Republican Party and the abolitionist movement.
 It was not until 1931 that the YRs were organized nationally.
 West Point graduate George H. Olmsted began to attract the attention of the leaders of the national Republican Party, and he was invited to meet with President Herbert Hoover at the White House.
 President Hoover, so impressed with his visit with Olmsted, asked the young man to head the Young Republican division of the Republican Party, which Olmsted did.
-In 1935, the Young Republican division officially became the Young Republican National Federation (YRNF), and the YRNF elected Olmsted as the organization’s first president.
+In 1935, the Young Republican division officially became the Young Republican National Federation (YRNF), and the YRNF elected Olmsted as the organization’s first chairman.

 Since its creation, the YRNF has established itself as the premier Republican grassroots organization in the nation, providing essential grassroots support for Republican candidates and conservative issues on the local, state and national levels.

 The YRNF has a solid record of producing future Republican Party leaders – including Governors, Senators, Congressmen, nationally recognized campaign consultants, and community leaders.

 Through recruiting, training and mobilizing people, the YRNF presents an opportunity for ordinary people to do extraordinary things.
 Through community involvement in political issues, charitable projects and participation in political campaigns, YRs work to improve the world in which we live.

 While the YRs are best known for political activism and service to our communities, YR events also provide a great opportunity for interaction amongst membership.
 This interaction allows for the exchange of ideas, networking, and friendships that will last a lifetime.